The Antarctica Expedition

 “Women For Nature: The Antarctica Expedition” is a project aiming to raise public awareness and also a women empowerment tool, to educate about the environmental changes that occur on our planet.
 We may be familiar with the term “climate change” but do we really understand the scope of the problem and how it affects or is going to affect our lives in the future?
 The polar regions are striking examples of the changes that are already happening around us, which is why we chose Antarctica as the starting point of our cause.

-Vanessa Archontidou, (a mother of two and member of the first Greek female team that climbed Mt Everest in 2019), will be climbing MtVinson (4892m – Antarctica’s highest summit) and ski to the South Pole to raise awareness on Climate Change.
+Vanessa Archontidou, (a mother of two and member of the first Greek female team that climbed Mt Everest in 2019), climbed MtVinson (4892m – Antarctica’s highest summit) and skied to the South Pole to raise awareness on Climate Change.
 An expedition engaging women in a quest to explore and protect the most fragile ecosystems of our planet.

 On February 9th 2020, the temperature in Antarctica reached 20,75°C, the hottest condition on record for this part of the world!
 The “giant ice cube” – as called by some – is not only threatened but is actually melting at an alarming rate.